Calvinism is generally described as adherence or commitment to five theological points (TULIP):

-Instead of just enjoying the grace of God and the wonders of unconditional election and particular redemption, Calvinists tend to spend an inordinate amount time making sure they are right.
+Instead of just enjoying the grace of God and the wonders of unconditional election and particular redemption, Calvinists tend to spend an inordinate amount of time making sure they are right.
 There’s always a new book to read, a lecture to listen to, or a new video to watch.
 They are like a man or woman watching YouPorn videos.
-Click, ooh, ah, click on another video link, ooh ah, ah…and so it goes.
+Click, ooh, ah, click on another video link, ooh ah, ah . . . and so it goes.
 From video to video the porn-seeker goes, hoping to find a video that will stir his passions even further.
 This is exactly what many Calvinists do.
-They are always looking for the latest book that will provide them some sort of new insight into their depraved condition or the grace of God.
-Unlike the porn-seeker who finally realizes that once he’s seen one porn video he’s seen them all, Calvinists continue to seek that which they think are deeper understandings and experiences with God.
+Ooh, the free offer of the gospel, ah, double predestination, ooh, ooh, supralapsarianism, ah, ah, ah, I’m going to . . . the regulative principle. 🙂 They are always looking for the latest book that will provide them some sort of new insight into their depraved condition or the grace of God.
+Unlike the porn-seeker who finally realizes that once he’s seen one porn video he’s seen them all, Calvinists continue to seek those which they think are deeper understandings and experiences with God.
 This is why most Calvinists become intractable as they age.
 The longer they study, the surer they are that they are right.

 At this time of year, there always seems to be an increase in the number of 2nd commandment violations we have in CFDD, so I’m pinning this post in the hopes that we can avoid having to take action by preventing such posts in the first place.
 In short, any posting of an image that portends to depict a member of the Godhead will be removed and may result in a temporary or permanent ban of the poster.